Spatial-R/en/_posts/2016-05-05-Reading-notes-on-incomplete-vaccination-with-an-imperfect-vaccine.md

 ### Model

 A standard Susceptible-exposed-infected-recoverd (SEIR) model with eight compartments.
 It includes two compartments each of susceptible (S_{i}), exposed(E_{I}) and infected (I_{i})  compartments in order to  distinguish individuals who were never vaccinated (i=1) from those who vaccinated (i=2).
 The vaccinated compartment contained individuals who were vaccinated and still maintain some vaccine-derived protection against infection.
 In others words, there are a spectrum of models, differing in certain parameters and not in others, that were all roughly equally well-supported by the data.

-In others words, there are a spectrum of models, differing in certain parameters and not in others, that were all roughly equally well-supported by the data.
+One dimensional likelihood profile was performed to provide the value of the best likelihoods which can be obtained at the fixed values of the profile parameter by maximizing over all the remaining model parameters.
+Fox each region, we started the profiling procedure by **dividing the profile parameter's given range into equally spaced intervals** , then,  we gathered all the points from the early searches where the profile parameter had values that fell within the interval and selected the point with the highest likelihood.
+To refine the profine on the initial profile, we created the seven copies of the initial and perturbed the value of the profile paramter by multiplying it by the 0.95^3, 0.95^2,0.95, 1.00,1.05,1.05^2,1.05^3( It depends on the **rw.sd**  arguement).
+A local proflle was generated for each region using the 100 equally spaced intervals over the entire allowed range of each profile parameter and selected the points with the highest likehood whose profile parameter falls within the interval. ** A function was then fit through the collection of points using local regression**(l[ocfit](http://mirror.bjtu.edu.cn/cran/web/packages/locfit/index.html) package).

 ------------------------------------------------------------------